-Achieving this goal would not be possible without our marketing and design team who work to amplify our message to the public so that all students have the opportunity to learn locally while thinking globally.
+Achieving this goal would not be possible without our marketing and design team who work to amplify our message to the public so that all students are prepared to contribute to the world community and compete in the global marketplace.
 Read on to learn more about our marketing program manager Heather Hindin.

 Path to Participate Learning